 The edition should be available any day now.

 And Manchester University Press has also released an affordable paperback edition of A Literature of Restitution: Critical Essays on W.G.
 Sebald priced at £17.99 and $29.95 (the 2013 hardcover edition is $99.99).
 According to Lynn Wolff’s review of this title, “The volume’s organizing principle, the question of restitution, lends this book a much clearer profile than other edited volumes on Sebald.
 Taken together, the contributions provide readers with an excellent overview of Sebald’s oeuvre…The variety of perspectives from both within and beyond German Studies further sets this volume apart from other publications by offering fresh insights and new contexts within which to consider Sebald’s works.”
 The paperback version is already widely available.
-Note: Manchester University Press is currently offering a 50% discount on all titles (although the sale is valid only in the UK and Europe).
-No word on when the sale ends.

 I’m looking forward to reviewing both titles later this summer.